ilya-markevich/node-validator/README.md

 * `propertyPath [String]`: path to property in validation object ([lodash.get](https://lodash.com/docs/4.17.4#get) is used to resolve a value)

 ### `validatorInstance.hasErrors()`
-Return if validator has any errors.
+Return `true` if validator has any errors.
+In other case return `false`.

 ### `validatorInstance.getErrors()`
 Return all validation errors.

-Example of error:
+Example of an error:
 ``` javascript
 {
     path: 'a',